hamonk/hamonk.github.io/_posts/2025-08-08-orthogonal_init.md

 ## Orthogonal Initialization

 I experimented with initialization methods.
-Xavier didn’t help much.
+Xavier didn’t help much. (see [Glorot Initialization](https://en.wikipedia.org/wiki/Weight_initialization#Glorot_initialization))

 The breakthrough came with orthogonal initialization.
 As soon as I applied it, the network became much more reliable and reached 100% accuracy consistently.